-- Recommended minimum overall science and overall grade point average of 3.00 OR a minimum of a one-year post-baccalaureate or master's degree program science grade point average of 3.40 with a minimum of 25 semester science credit hours. - Completion of a minimum of 90 semester credit hours leading to a baccalaureate degree. - Recommended MCAT score of 500 or higher must be taken within the last three years. - The CASPer® online evaluation tool, like the MCAT, must be received by the Office of Admissions to complete the candidate's application file. - To better understand the typical candidate accepted by the College, please visit the Competitive Candidate Profile section of the Prospective Student website.
+- Recommended minimum overall science and overall grade point average of 3.00 OR a minimum of a one-year post-baccalaureate or master's degree program science grade point average of 3.40 with a minimum of 25 semester science credit hours. - Completion of a minimum of 90 semester credit hours leading to a baccalaureate degree. - Recommended MCAT score of 500 or higher must be taken within the last three years. - To better understand the typical candidate accepted by the College, please visit the Competitive Candidate Profile section of the Prospective Student website.